 If you’re conducting online surveys, make use of software that has all the training survey templates and pre and post survey questions examples in it.
 This will save you time and money on survey creation.

 Pro tip: You can conduct all these surveys easily if you make use of an LMS that supports survey integrations as well.
-You can embed surveys at any point right within the course to collect feedback that can be analyzed to see how learners feel about the course.
+You can embed surveys at any point right within the course to collect anonymous feedback that can be analyzed to see how learners feel about the course.
 This, in addition to the training reports can give you a complete picture about your learners.

 Watch: How to Analyze Training Course & Quiz Results